 In addition to the pain, distress, discomfort and psychological impact a fall can have on an individual; they also have a huge financial implication to health and social care organisations with an estimated cost to the NHS of £6 million a day.

-As outlined in NHS England’s Falls Prevention and Management in Care Homes (2019), everyone working in a care home has a key role in identifying and reducing the risk of falls as part of supporting the health and wellbeing of residents.
+As outlined in NHS England and Improvements Falls Prevention and Management in Care Homes (2019), everyone working in a care home has a key role in identifying and reducing the risk of falls as part of supporting the health and wellbeing of residents.
 It is vital therefore that care home staff are equipped with the skills and tools necessary to identify those at risk of falling and take appropriate measures to reduce these risks.

 Resources used include an educational video, workbook and self-assessment skills booklet which supports carers in recognising when an individual may be at increased risk of falls, and the steps that can be taken to reduce these risks.
 Care homes are being encouraged to use a ‘days between falls board’ to monitor falls and celebrate when days between goals are reached; along with a prompt sheet to help carers learn from previous falls, identify those residents that they have concerns about and discuss appropriate actions that as a team they can implement to help reduce those identified risks and concerns.

 React to Falls Prevention’ identifies 3 key areas of risk: Physical, Behavioural and Environmental; and the subsequent use of a simple framework that prompts carers to consider these risks and … ‘REACT’… to reduce the risk of falls.

 - Support residents to continue to be active, mobilise safely and make their own lifestyle choices

 - Falls risk factors are individual to each resident

 - Involve residents in the prevention of falls

 React to Falls Prevention is applicable across all care settings including domiciliary care and can be used by health professionals and informal cares alike.